Mind-Muscle Connection: Science or Bro-Science?

 The mind-muscle connection works best with moderate loads and controlled tempos.
 During heavy compound lifts like deadlifts or squats, your training focus should prioritize movement quality and bar path over thinking about individual muscles.

-Trying to "feel your glutes" during a max effort squat is like trying to appreciate fine wine while running a marathon—the wrong tool for the job.
+Trying to "feel your glutes" during a max-effort squat is like trying to appreciate fine wine while running a marathon—the wrong tool for the moment.
+Under heavy load, your nervous system is busy coordinating the whole lift, and chasing isolated sensation can cost you position and safety.

 Practical Application